Substra/substra-tools/docs/api.md

 python <script_path> aggregate --help
 ```

-__Using Python code__
+__Using a python script__

-An aggregate algo can be imported and used in python code as would any other class.
+An aggregate algo can be imported and used in python scripts as would any other class.

 For example, assuming that you have a local file named `aggregate_algo.py` containing
 containing an `AggregateAlgo` class named `MyAggregateAlgo`: